JohanLeNepvou/YeastFermentation/README.md

 # Welcome to 28934: Automation and control of yeast fermentation

+### Graduate course - Technical University of Denmark
+### Department of Chemical and Biochemical Engineering - Process and Systems Engineering

 This .zip folder contains python tutorials for each day, following the lectures. <br>
-For each day, execute the jupyter notebooks (.ipynb), they can be executed in google.colab!!<br>
+For each day, execute the jupyter notebooks (.ipynb), they can be executed in google.colab!<br>
 https://colab.research.google.com/

 One way is to mount your personal google drive to your colab session to access and edit the files directly.